UCREL/pymusas/README.md

 uv add pymusas[neural]
 ```

+#### Custom accelerator (torch)

+When installing the `neural` extra we use the default version of [pytorch](https://pytorch.org/) for your Operating System (OS), in the case for `Linux` this is likely to be the `cuda` version and for all other OSs this will be `cpu`.
+If you would like to use a different version of torch please either install it before install `pymusas` or add the package index like so `uv add --index-strategy unsafe-best-match --index https://download.pytorch.org/whl/cu130 pymusas[neural]`.

 ## Development

 ### Setup

 You can either use the dev container with your favourite editor, e.g. VSCode.
 Or you can create your setup locally below we demonstrate both.
+To note in both cases we will be installing the `CPU` version and not the `GPU` version.

 In both cases they share the same tools, of which these tools are:
 * [uv](https://docs.astral.sh/uv/) for Python packaging and development